Tyrone Garner (politician)

-Mayor/CEO of Unified Government (2021-present)
+Mayor/CEO of Unified Government (2021-2025)

 On January 10, 2022, Garner hired Wyandotte County's first black female interim county administrator, Cheryl Harrison-Lee.
 Only four months later, on April 21, 2022, Unified Government Commissioners raised questions about Harrison-Lee's dedication to the job, citing her ongoing consultancy work with the neighboring city of Kansas City, Missouri, administering economic development tax revenues.
 Garner "angrily stormed out of a special session" of the Unified Government on May 3, 2022, refusing to answer commissioners' requests that he begin a nationwide search for a permanent county administrator.
 Commissioners cited the interim administrators' possible conflict of interest as reasons to begin the search.

+In a Facebook post on January 29, 2024, Mayor Garner announced he would temporarily step aside as mayor to undergo a medical procedure.
+Tom Burroughs, former Democratic member of the Kansas House of Representatives and current Unified Government At-Large District 2 Commissioner served as Mayor Pro Tempore during the recovery period and Garner returned to office on May 2, 2024.

+On November 19, 2024, Garner's office released a statement saying he would not seek re-election after his current term.

 Controversies

 On December 16, 2021, Garner proposed ending the county's mask mandate early amid rising COVID-19 cases and against the appeal of county health officials.
 The repeal of the mask mandate was one of Garner's first acts in office.

 On December 27, 2021, Garner closed the county's sole cold-weather shelter.
 After citizen protests and an emergency commissioners meeting, the cold shelter was eventually allowed to open.

-On January 18, 2022, KCTV News broke the story that Garner charged county taxpayers $85,569 for a new Yukon Denali.
+On January 18, 2022, KCTV broke the story that Garner charged county taxpayers $85,569 for a new Yukon Denali.
 After widespread community debate, Garner returned the luxury SUV on February 8, 2022.

-"... weeks into his tenure" in January 2022, Garner blocked a $23 million downtown redevelopment project, despite campaigning on a promise to revitalize the downtown core.
-The project was to include 70 to 85 apartment units, as well as a fitness center and meeting space.
-The proposed development is supported by the Commission.
+In January 2022, Garner opposed a $23 million downtown redevelopment project.
+The proposed development had already been approved by the previous administration but Garner's opposition kept the project development agreement off the commission agendas.
+In April 2023, the Board of Commissioners approved a modified project that included $9.5 million in incentives and subsidies, which Garner didn't oppose.
+Ultimately the project failed when the developer didn't meet financial milestones.